Claudication

 How is Claudication diagnosed?

 Your doctor may suspect that your arteries have narrowed and will check the pulses in arteries in your legs and feet.
 The doctor will listen to the blood flow with a stethoscope or a small Doppler device.
 Your doctor may hear a noise called a bruit, which can be a warning that there is a narrowed area in the artery.
 Blood pressure in your ankles can also be compared to blood pressure in your arms.
 This test is called an ankle-brachial index, or ABI.
 Your doctor may do some other tests to look into possible PAD.
-They may also do tests to see if arteries in other parts of your body have atherosclerosis.
+They may also do tests to see if arteries in different parts of your body have atherosclerosis.

 Can PAD and claudication be prevented or avoided?